-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Melanoma accounts for less than 2% of all skin cancer cases in the United States, but it causes most of the deaths, as it is the most serious form of skin cancer.
+This year an estimated 76,380 adults (46,870 men and 29,510 women) in the United States will be diagnosed with melanoma of the skin.
 Melanoma is the fifth most common cancer among men and the seventh most common cancer in women.
-Although more women are diagnosed with melanoma before age 50, by age 65, the rate is more than two times higher in men.
-By age 80, the rate in men is nearly three times higher than in women.
+Before age 50, more women are diagnosed with melanoma than men.
+However, by age 65, the rate is more than 2 times higher in men.
+By age 80, the rate in men is nearly 3 times higher than in women.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2015.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2016.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers a drawing of the structures that make up the skin.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.